vector-globality/conductor-oss-helm-chart/README.md

+# conductor-oss-helm-chart

-# How to run Conductor locally
+## How to run Conductor locally
 ---
 #### Setup
 You need to Minikube or Kind cluster running on your local or dev environment